SwissDataScienceCenter/renku-gateway/README.rst

 Templates
 ---------

-All static files (css, fonts, images) used in the templates are placed in renku-ui under the `static/public` path.
+All static files (fonts, .css, images) used in the templates are placed in renku-ui under the `static/public` path.